TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Index.rst

 * The template uses the layout "Default".
 It must then define all sections that the layout
   requires: "Header", "Main" and "Footer".
 * In the section "Main", a partial "Jumbotron" is used.
-* The templates makes use of column positions (colPos).
+* The template makes use of column positions (colPos).
 The content elements for each section on the page will be rendered into the correct `div`.
 Find out more about this in :ref:`be-layout`.
 * Again, we are using Object Accessors to access data (e.g. `{colPos: '2'}`) that has been generated elsewhere.